alash3al/sqler/README.md

 Sanitization
 =============
-> `SQLer` uses prepared statements, you can bind use inputs like the following:
+> `SQLer` uses prepared statements, you can bind inputs like the following:

 ```hcl